-Often, when benefits that can be offered to engage employees are mentioned food comes up.
+Often, when benefits that can engage employees are mentioned food comes up.
 Offering employees any food at all automatically engages them as you are providing them with their most fundamental needs–nourishment.

 The question is though; how do you use food to make your employees happier?
 The good news is that you do not have to engage a professional chef for the office or provide every meal of the day, and the benefits of a little sustenance may offer even more than you think.
 Here are some basic ideas.

 Arranging company wide meals on a weekly basis does a great more than just offer a free lunch.
 Such occasions foster bonding among employees, encourages greater trust between employees and supervisors and can improve collaboration and innovation within the company, as people talk more freely offer a lunch or dinner than they might in a formal meeting.

 These meals do not have to be very formal; a buffet style offering is fine, and that will actually often encourage employees to talk and mingle more than a formal sit down meal would anyway.
 It also allows people to come and go as they please, avoiding any resentment some might feel about being 'forced' to give up their entire lunch hour.